Methodology

 The gear database is built on patterns from hundreds of owner discussions in the M1 Owners Facebook group, tagged for the specific factual claims they contain: gear weights, install notes, reported issues, real-world payload numbers, and resolved questions.

 Reports that come with a measured weight or a verifiable spec carry more weight than reports of a feeling.
 Claims echoed by multiple unrelated owners carry more weight than a single anecdote.
-Individual posts and accounts aren't republished; the patterns extracted from owner discussions drive what shows up in the gear pages and the FAQ.
+Individual posts and accounts aren't republished; the recurring patterns from owner discussions drive what shows up in the gear pages and the FAQ.

 How Numbers Get Verified